 Photo from XCentric

 The main challenge with injection molding is balancing all aspects and factors to produce high-quality consistent parts.
-Some minor changes in one phase may cause implications of another phrase of the process.
+Some minor changes in one phase may cause implications for another phase of the process.
 The good thing for engineers is that the technology and machinery that’s available to us can make the process very precise and consistent when used properly.